zack-bitcoin/chalang/opcodes.md

 10 print % ( Y -- X )

-11 crash %code stops execution here.
+11 return %code stops execution here.
 Whatever is on top of the stack is the final state.

+12 nop % ( -- ) does nothing

+13 fail % this smart contract fails.

 # stack opcodes